uniquemailer/application/README.md

 # Unique Mailer

-## Email Sender and Auditing Tool
+## Simplify Your Email Workflow with Templating and Auditing

-This is only way to generate emails with templating and audting them together.
-All you need is to send your email data to API endpoint.
-You may tail API and Email audit logs.

-You may create templates and product/services in the application.
-This will give you a high advantage to update templates.
-You may create an unique template for each website or service.
+### Effortless Email Generation:

+* Template-Based Emails: Create and customize reusable email templates to streamline your email creation process.
+* Centralized Data Management: Manage your product and service information in one place, making it easy to update and reference in your templates.
+* Automated Email Delivery: Simply send your email data to our API endpoint, and our system will handle the rest.

+### Robust Monitoring and Auditing:

+* Real-time Tracking: Monitor your API and email logs to gain insights into your email performance.
+* Detailed Auditing: Track the status of each email, from sending to delivery, and identify any potential issues.

+### Key Benefits:

+* Increased Efficiency: Save time and effort with automated email generation and delivery.
+* Improved Accuracy: Reduce errors by using pre-defined templates and data.
+* Enhanced Flexibility: Create unique templates for different websites and services to tailor your email communications.
+* Enhanced Security: Benefit from secure API endpoints and robust data protection measures.

+By leveraging our templating and auditing features, you can significantly improve your email workflow and deliver targeted, effective messages to your audience.

 ## Requirements

-The software is built with Laravel framework.
-The current release is based on Laravel v10.
+The software is built with the Laravel framework.
+The current release is based on Laravel v11.
 All server requirements are the same as with Laravel.
-We highly recommend you to use Redis for cache and queue support.
+We highly recommend you use Redis for cache and queue support.

 ## Documentation

-You can find the entire documentation for this software [on our documentation site](https://uniquemailer.github.io/docs).
+You can find the entire documentation for this software [on our documentation site](https://uniquemailer.mintlify.app/).

 ## License